 How much weed should you put in a blunt?

-Blunts are bigger than your average joint so you will need more weed.
-Typically, 1-3 grams should be enough for one blunt, depending on how fat you want it.
+Blunt wraps are larger than your average joint paper so you will have to use more cannabis to fill it properly.
+Commonly, 1-3 grams should be sufficient for a blunt, depending on how fat you want it.
 Consider how many people will be in your smoking circle.